Genetically modified food: Animal feed

 Livestock and poultry are raised on animal feed, much of which is composed of the leftovers from processing crops, including GM crops.
 For example, approximately 43% of a canola seed is oil.
 What remains after oil extraction is a meal that becomes an ingredient in animal feed and contains canola protein.
 Likewise, the bulk of the soybean crop is grown for oil and meal.
 The high-protein defatted and toasted soy meal becomes livestock feed and dog food.
 98% of the US soybean crop goes for livestock feed.
 In 2011, 49% of the US maize/corn harvest was used for livestock feed (including the percentage of waste from distillers grains).
 "Despite methods that are becoming more and more sensitive, tests have not yet been able to establish a difference in the meat, milk, or eggs of animals depending on the type of feed they are fed.
 It is impossible to tell if an animal was fed GM soy just by looking at the resulting meat, dairy, or egg products.
 The only way to verify the presence of GMOs in animal feed is to analyze the origin of the feed itself."

-A 2012 literature review of studies evaluating the effect of GM feed on the health of animals did not find evidence that animals were adversely affected, although small biological differences were occasionally found.
-The studies included in the review ranged from 90 days to two years, with several of the longer studies considering reproductive and intergenerational effects.

 Enzymes produced by genetically modified microorganisms are also integrated into animal feed to enhance availability of nutrients and overall digestion.
 These enzymes may also provide benefit to the gut microbiome of an animal, as well as hydrolyse antinutritional factors present in the feed.